Not So Obvious

 2 – Safety Issues Usually Fall under Existing Procedures

 Safety issues will always come up.
 There’s no escaping that basic fact.
 We are human and no number of policies and procedures will “cure” humans of their humanness.

-But a fairly simple – and quantifiable – measure of how proactive an SMS is can be seen in how many reported safety issues to fall under procedures/policies that are accounted for.
+But a fairly simple – and quantifiable – measure of how proactive an SMS is can be seen in how many reported safety issues fall under procedures/policies that are accounted for.

 The ratio of reported issues accounted for/not accounted for in policy is a fantastic measure of proactivity.
 In other words, how often are safety issues reported that have not been anticipated by a procedure or policy?

 3 – You Have Regular Policy/Procedure Reviews Scheduled

-This one is kind of a no-brainer, and I think most aviation SMS do a pretty good job at this.
+This one is kind of a no-brainer, and I think most aviation SMS does a pretty good job at this.
 Making sure policies and procedures keep up with changing technologies, employee dynamics, and environments are equally important to creating new policies to account for them.

 Having regular – as in very often – reviews of policy statements is critical to the growth of an SMS program.
 Growth cannot happen without it.